 Spoofing-Aware Speaker Verification (SASV) Challenge

 The challenge began in February 2022, setting a goal of finding the most effective countermeasure solutions (CMs) that can be integrated into ASVs, as well as help develop ensemble and single systems that can detect and reject spoof utterances.
 As a result, the concept of a Spoofing-Aware Automatic Speaker Verification (SASV) system was proposed.
 The SASV-EER metrics were selected for evaluation and participants were provided with the Evaluation and Development protocols, as well as two Baseline solutions.

 - ASVspoof 2019 LA development partition.

-The best solution by IDVoice had a 0.13 SASV-ERR rate.
-It is based on two ResNet-34 architecture modifications with 48 and 100 hidden layers and trained with Additive Margin Softmax (AM-Softmax) loss function.
+The best voice anti-spoofing solution was provided by IDVoice and had a 0.13 SASV-ERR rate.
+It was based on two ResNet-34 architecture modifications with 48 and 100 hidden layers and trained with Additive Margin Softmax (AM-Softmax) loss function.

 - Introduction to Voice Presentation Attack Detection and Recent Advances

 - ASVspoof 2015: Automatic Speaker Verification.
 Spoofing And Countermeasures Challenge

 - Algorithms And Terrorism: The Malicious Use Of Artificial Intelligence For Terrorist Purposes

 - Voice Conversion with Deep Learning